 Effectiveness would require systems to deliver the bandwidth, power and system support required by design throughout the life of the boat.

-Any erosion of efficiency and effectiveness rapidly decreases overall VfM even if economy is very strong.
+Any erosion of efficiency and effectiveness rapidly decreases overall VfM even if the economy is very strong.